An Appalachian Trail Tale

 ~ The Crash Test Dummies

-I’d slept in the shelter with just two others, Raven and Chainsaw.
-The young guys were still sawing logs as I made tracks, likely dreaming of locations less mountainous and more majestic.
-Or perhaps they were dreaming of women.
-There are few females found in the forest, so one must use the power to contrive, concoct, conjure.
-My guess is 85% of those out here are bearded and possess deep voices.
-Although that percentage does include some of the women I’ve met, most of them have been men.
-(Some individuals, gender-benders, are tough to tell apart and remain unidentified; thankfully, classification means nothing to Nature.)
-That leaves the AT as an officially appalling place to meet a member of the opposing team, unless you’re female.
+My guess is 86% of those out here have beards and deep voices.
+This includes some of the women I’ve met, but most have been men.
+(Some gender-benders are difficult to identify, but classification means nothing to those in Nature.)
+That makes the AT an officially appalling place to meet a member of the opposing team, unless you’re female.
 And aren’t bothered by beards.

-It’s not that women don’t revel in thru-hiking--those out here clearly do and are routinely the first to share a smile or a laugh--it’s just that the activity remains dominated by dudes.
+It’s not that women don’t revel in thru-hiking--those out here clearly do and are routinely the first to share a smile--it’s just that the activity remains dominated by dudes.
 This, despite huge percentages of women competing in marathons, triathlons and other organized endurance events.
 I suspect part of it is because there’s still an underlying macho mentality revolving around long trails, a toxic masculinity of sorts.
 These type of “men” need to man up (or shut up), but so many guys like to think it’s a man’s world out here, and only a man’s.
 It only goes to undermine their masculinity when women start showing up and passing them.
 Their gigantic--masculine--buck-knives start to look even sillier.
 (In French the word blade is lame.)

-Society, as we call it, isn’t really any more secure.
+Society isn’t really any more secure.
 For anyone.
 Going back to the “news” for a second, almost all of what we see (and absorb) is bad news.
 Rape; murder; women or children gone missing or found dead; deadly auto accidents; senseless crimes; white collar crimes; theft; gang activities; war; terrorism; pollution; silent species extinction; and other thrilling pandemonium.
 All of it COMING UP SOON!
 Don’t turn your dial!
 Wait, who still has a dial?

 It’s frantic.
 Although none of it has ever affected me, it still affects me.
 So like any sane customer, I walk away from it all.